sujato/drafts/general-introduction.md

 Brahmins were typically family men, living a settled life, and expecting a degree of social respect and standing due to their learning and caste—a respect that they did not always deserve.
 But some brahmins had adopted an ascetic lifestyle, apparently influenced by the *samaṇas*.

 In the generations preceding the Buddha, brahmanical philosophy had reached a peak in the Upanishads, with their sophisticated debates and mystic philosophy of the essential unity of self and cosmos.
-Some early Upanishads are apparently referred to in DN 13 <cite>Tevijjā</cite>, and the Upanishadic docrtine of “self” (*ātman*) was prominently rejected by the Buddha in his most distinctive teaching: not-self (*anattā*).
+Some early Upanishads are apparently referred to in DN 13 <cite>Tevijjā</cite>, and the Upanishadic doctrine of “self” (*ātman*) was prominently rejected by the Buddha in his most distinctive teaching: not-self (*anattā*).

 ### The Samaṇas

-Quite distinct from the brahmins, and often in opposition to them, was a complex religious movement known as the <i>samaṇas</i> or “ascetics”.
-Six prominent ascetic schools were acknowledged in the time of the Buddha, and the Buddha counted himself among them.
+Quite distinct from the brahmins, and often in opposition to them, was a complex set of religious movements known as the <i>samaṇas</i> or “ascetics”.
+Six prominent ascetic schools were acknowledged in the time of the Buddha.
+The Buddha counted himself as an ascetic, too, in view of the many similarities between his own teaching and practice and theirs.

 Like the Buddhists, the other *samaṇas* were typically celibate renunciates, living either in solitude or in monastic communities, and relying on alms for food.
-The most famous—and the only one to survive until today—was the Jains, who flourished under their leader Mahāvīra, known as Nigaṇṭha Nātaputta in the Buddhist texts.
+The most famous—and the only one to survive until today—was Jainism, which flourished under their leader Mahāvīra, known as Nigaṇṭha Nātaputta in the Buddhist texts.

 The ascetics shared an iconoclastic attitude, and all rejected the brahmanical system *in toto*.
 However they varied amongst each other, as shown in their teachings attested at DN 2 <cite>Sāmaññaphala</cite> as well as MN 60 and MN 76.
 Some emphasized austerities and self-mortification, others rationality and debate.
 Some advocated ardent effort, others a resigned fatalism.
 Some taught rebirth, while others asserted that this material world was the only reality.

-But regardless of what we might think of their sometimes florid and obscure doctrines, they are a lasting testament to the diversity and vigor of religious life in ancient India.
+Regardless of what we might think of their sometimes florid and obscure doctrines, they are a lasting testament to the diversity and vigor of religious life in ancient India.

-### Cosmology
+## Cosmology

 A recurring theme in many of the religious strands of India is a concern for cosmology.
 A religious philosophy was expected to paint a picture of the world on a large scale and indicate humanity’s role within it.
 Like all aspects of religious life, such cosmologies were partly shared across traditions, and in part were unique to each tradition.

-Some traditions asserted a materialist cosmology, rejecting the notion that one would be reborn in any other state and asserting that only this life was real.
+Some traditions asserted a materialist cosmology, rejecting the notion that one would be reborn in any other state, and asserting that only this life was real.

 Most cosmologies, however, posited multiple realms of existence.
 Beings would come and go from these different stations.
 Some were pleasant and desirable, while others were not.
 As to why this was so, different reasons were given.